 Scleral lenses were the first type of contact lenses invented, originally as glass molds of a person's eye.
-These days at our Adelaide and Woodville practices, optometrists have the ability to fit specialised large diameter scleral lenses made with advanced technologies and materials to treat a range of eye conditions, including keratoconus.
+These days at our Adelaide and Woodville practices, optometrists have the ability to fit custom large diameter scleral lenses with advanced technologies and materials to treat a range of eye conditions, including keratoconus.

 Sclerals are a typically larger type of RGP lens.
 It provides more contact with the sclera (white part of the eye) where there is less sensation.
 The large diameter means that the lids do not move across the edges of the lenses as much, which makes scleral lenses surprisingly comfortable to wear.
 Unlike smaller diameter RGPs, scleral lenses are not designed to touch the central cornea.
 For more information on the care and handling of scleral lenses visit our information page here.